 Cape Honey Bee Physical Description

-Cape Honey Bee Distribution and Habitat
+Cape Honey Bee Distribution, Habitat, and Ecology

-Cape Honey Bee has three distinct classes.
+The Cape Honey Bee has three distinct classes.
 These are the queens, workers, and drones.
 The workers remain unable to mate, except in the event of the loss of a queen.
 This forms a unique evolutionary adaptation.
 The drones are the males of the hive.
 Both genders possess stingers.
-However, the function of the stinger differs in the genders.
+Yet, the function of the stinger differs in the genders.
 The female may sting repeatedly whereas the male will lose his stinger with its first use.